-So, filming has begun!
+So, Studio 10’s filming with the Real Life Classroom has begun!
 Exciting times and adventures lay ahead as we continue to explore the wonders of Central Australia.

 We are back at BIG4 MacDonnell Range and we got the chance to explore the park on the awesome pedal cars and got to experience the high glamour world that is behind the scenes of show business!
 After a fortnight of exploring at will, we are now at the beck and call of the awesome crew of Studio 10 roving reporters as we get an inside look at some of the region’s most popular spots, which keeps us busy and excited.